aristanetworks/avd-workshops/workshops/avd-lab-guide.md

 ### **Branching Out**

-Before we start jumping in and modifying our files, we'll create a branch named **banner-syslog** in our forked repository to work on our changes.
-There are multiple ways we can create our branch, but we'll use the `git switch` command with the `-c` parameter to create our new branch.
+Before jumping in and modifying our files, we'll create a branch named **banner-syslog** in our forked repository to work on our changes.
+We can create our branch in multiple ways, but we'll use the `git switch` command with the `-c` parameter to create our new branch.

 ```bash